eqaanerud/Telling-Stories-with-Data/final_project_Evan.md

 ### Final Project Part I

 ### High Level Summary
 I'm interested in analyzing the trends of the operating cash reserves of NYC-based arts and cultural organizations over time.
-I'm curious to if and how arts and cultural nonprofits are using annual surpluses to fund these unrestricted cash reserves, and how they are affecting their bottom line.
+I'm curious to see if and how arts and cultural nonprofits are using annual surpluses to fund these unrestricted cash reserves, and how they are affecting their bottom line.
 ### Project Structure
 - Display the chart of a general trend in cash reserves of NYC-based arts organizations.
 - Give audience 5-seconds to digest information and comprehend the visualization.